News, views and more

 You probably think the Accountant can tell you what the business is worth - and sometimes we can!

 But often, the factors that drive the value of the business lie outside retrospective financial statements.
-When looking at a business to buy, you are interested in the profits you can generate in the future - and not a history lesson of profits before COVID.
+When looking at a business to buy, you are interested in the profits you can generate in the future.

 Rather than a historical Profit & Loss Statement, the Balance Sheet or Statement of Financial Position will provide us with the most relevant and interesting information about the business.
 Even then, we will most likely struggle with getting a sense of value.